ursmal1948/algorithms/algorithms/ciphers/README.md

 ## Usage
 <font size="+1">
-Once installed, you can import the ciphers package and utilize its functionalities in Python projects
+Once installed, you can import the ciphers package and utilize its functionalities in Python.
 </font>

 ## Vigenère Cipher